natalieagus/50002/docs/c_cmostechnology.md

 It takes time for these FETs to work, e.g: reacting to the input voltage at its gate and establish a (low or high) voltage value at its drain.
 Therefore it is important to specify the *timing specifications* of a combinational logic device so that users may know how long the device takes to *react* (to a new valid input, or to an invalid input).

+{: .note}
-> *Note*: knowing how long the combinational device takes to react (at most) tells us how *often* (e.g: at what rate) can we supply  new inputs to the device, and how fast the device can process/compute a *batch* of input values.
+Knowing how long the combinational device takes to react (at most) tells us how *often* (e.g: at what rate) can we supply  new inputs to the device, and how fast the device can process/compute a *batch* of input values.

 We can assemble a few FETs to implement any truth table or Boolean functions (we will learn this more in next chapter), hence creating combinational logic devices.
 A specific type of combinational logic devices that has one output bit is called as **gate**.
 There are many types of gates, depending on the Boolean function that's realised.
 Then, an even larger combinational logic circuits (that realises more complicated Boolean functions) can be created by assembling many of these gates together.